nurielleve/software-design/docs/assignment1.md

 ### Quality requirements
 Author(s): Nuriel Leve, Amanda Patterson, Dominic Smorra, Lucy Lawrence

-As a preamble to the table, you can discuss the main line of reasoning you followed for coming up with the quality requirements listed below.

 | ID  | Short name  | Quality attribute | Description  |
 |---|---|---|---|
 | QR1  | Commands sanity checks | Reliability  | When the player issues a command, the syntax of the command shall always get validated against the format specified in F1,F2, and F3. |